 I’m on the opposite side of thirty now, and to be honest, I really don’t hate it.
 Of course, there are some aspects of it that freak the living shit out of me (vanity based, mostly) but for the most part it’s not terrible.

 I’ve got some parts of my shit together and I’ve swam through enough of life’s proverbial deep end to know how to handle myself.
 Having said that, I think that my friend and I have accidentally hit upon a thought nugget that I’m interested to try and pull apart, metaphorically speaking.

 Are you there yet?

-Do we have to just resign ourselves to a life of yoga classes, solitary night running and necessary counselling sessions?
+Do we have to just resign ourselves to a life of yoga classes, solitary night running and now almost necessary counselling sessions?
 Crafting, cooking and fucking school-run politics?
-Friendships are also really difficult to maintain during these years as we’re all so busy with the bullshit of our domestic situations, which sucks.
+Friendships are also really difficult to maintain during these years as we’re all so busy with the daily dross of our domestic situations, which sucks.

 Where do we find the way back to a life?

-What even is there for us to do in the Thirtyhood?
+What even is there for us to do here in the Thirtyhood?

 Share your wisdom